essif-lab/framework/docs/terms/data-collector.md

 [^2]: It may well be that this functionality can somehow be split off in the (near) future.

 [^3]: For high-value transactions, verification proofs are more important than for low-value transactions.
-This is to be decided by the Owner of the Data Collector.
+This is to be decided by the Principal of the Data Collector.
 An example from the physical world: in order to obtain a visa for China, it is required that your passport (credential) remains valid for 3 months after the end of your visit.
 But in order to identify yourself at the reception desk of a hotel, your passport may have expired several years.

 [^4]: For example, a credential that contains an address uses a specific schema to specify addresses, e.g. the ‘PostalAddress’ as defined by schema.org.
 This schema differs quite a bit from that of Dutch addresses as [*defined*](https://bag.basisregistraties.overheid.nl/def/bag) by the official (authentic) Dutch Registration of Addresses and Buildings (BAG).
-It may also well differ from the structure of addresses that databases of the Owner have implemented.
+It may also well differ from the structure of addresses that databases of the Principal have implemented.
 Mapping allows such cases to be accommodated for.

 [^5]: Inconsistent or incoherent data is necessary for various purposes.
 First, it allows for correct further processing of the transaction.
 A non-existent postal code, or one that doesn’t match the delivery address, may hinder a fluent transaction processing, resulting in additional costs and processing times.
 Another purpose is the early warning or detection of possible fraud/abuse.
 Remember that part of the data is being asked for reducing transaction risk, and checking consistency/coherence of such data is part of the risk mitigation process.